Vodyanoy: Czech Republic

-The Bohemian male water demon came to be called vodník or Hastermann, but their ancient names have not been found in older sources.
+The Bohemian male water demon came to be called vodník or hastrman, but their ancient names have not been found in older sources.
 It dwells in every river, stream, or pond.
 Though several may share a body of water, they keep themselves apart since they are antagonistic towards each other.
 Sometimes the vodník enters into a loving relationship with a human woman, and will live together with the family he has formed, but otherwise the bachelors are solitary.
 Those in the pond are considered more feral, living amongst the reeds, but those in the river are believed to live in crystal palaces in a whole expansive world found underwater, where they keep the souls of the drowned dead, inside pots.

-There are also a tale and a legend concerning the hastermann or vodnik living near mills.
+There are also a tale and a legend concerning the hastrman or vodnik living near mills.